GULibrarySandbox/intro-data-wrangle/content/2-lesson.md

 - Ensure the first row is used to create the column headings by checking the box `Parse next 1 line(s) as column headers`
 - Make sure the `Parse cell text into numbers, dates,` ... box is not checked, so OpenRefine doesn't try to automatically detect numbers.
 Parsing in this context refers to the way the software will interpret the format of the data.
 - Choose `UTF8` as the method of encoding as this should convert any 'smart' formatting into plain text.
+- Give the project a meaningful name such as `TrafficAccidentsCleanV1`
 - If all looks fine, click `Create Project`.

 {% include figure.html img="ORCreateProject.png" alt="Create Project" caption="Create a project in OpenRefine" width="75%" %}